BOM Planning :Different Levels of Production

 The key then to planning for different levels of PCB production is being connected to good information.
 It used to be that you would have to assign someone to research all of this part data, and then maintain this data in order to track changing part prices and other pertinent information.
-Fortunately, you can do this yourself now with bill of materials management tools that are available within PCB design software.
+Fortunately, you can do this yourself now with a bill of materials management tools that are available within PCB design software.

-Along with the BOM tools being plugged into the schematic, they will also plug in the same way to the layout tools as well.
+Along with the BOM tools being plugged into the schematic, they will also plug in the same way as the layout tools as well.
 This will allow you to cross-select and highlight component information between all of these tools giving you up-to-date part information whenever and wherever you need it.
 Having component data immediately available to you will be a great help whether you are just beginning your design or in final design reviews.

-If you’d like to learn more about the strength of having a BoM tool in your design software for your business, start by talking to an expert at Altium.
+If you’d like to learn more about the strength of having a BoM planning tool in your design software for your business, start by talking to an expert at Altium.